-Bakuchiol was a much loved and trendy ingredient in 2020 as an alternative for Retinol due to it's antiaging and anti-acne properties.
+Bakuchiol was a much-loved and trendy ingredient in 2020 as an alternative to Retinol due to its antiaging and anti-acne properties.

 How does bakuchiol work?

 Found mainly in the seeds of the Indian plant Psoralea corylifolia, bakuchiol appears to target similar cellular pathways as retinoids but they are not identical because the chemical structure is different.
 It also has potent antioxidant, soothing and anti-inflammatory effects.

 Two clinical studies have been performed to test the efficacy of Bakcuchiol in cosmeceuticals.
 The first study was published in the International Journal of Cosmetic Science in 2014.
 The study cohort comprised 17 women who applied Bakuchiol 0.5% twice daily for 12 weeks.
 These women saw an improvement in fine lines, and reduced wrinkle depth and pigmentation compared to their baseline level.
 The drawback of this study is that it did not include a control (e.g. another active) or placebo group for comparison.